-Lebanon is geographically embraced by Mediterranean seaside to the west and mountain ranges and valleys to the east, interspersed with natural springs, rivers, gorges, caves and grottos.
+Lebanon is geographically embraced by the Mediterranean sea to the west and mountain ranges and valleys to the east, interspersed with natural springs, rivers, gorges, caves and grottoes.

 One of the biggest tourist attractions -- and with good reason -- is the Jeita Grotto, about 22 km north of Beirut and the source of the "Dog River", which as my Bradt guidebook says, has witnessed "the march of history for more than 3,000 years since the Egyptian pharaoh Ramses II felt the need to record...his successful crossings."

-The grotto consists of two caverns, which supply much of Beirut's water.
-The lower cavern is often closed in the winter when the water is too high (as was the case when I was there), but the upper cavern is breathtaking, especially with a sophisticated lighting plan that highlights the fanciful figures formed by the calcified water drippings that create an awe-inspiring landscape of stalactites and stalagmites (including one of the longest stalactites in the world).
+The grotto consists of two caverns that supply much of Beirut's water.
+The lower cavern is often closed in the winter when the water is too high (as was the case when I was there), but the upper cavern is breathtaking, especially with a sophisticated lighting plan that spotlights the fanciful figures formed by the calcified water drippings that create an awe-inspiring landscape of stalactites and stalagmites (including one of the longest stalactites in the world).

 |Photo source: www.living-lebanon.com/jeita-grotto.html|

 Note: There are several tourist sites in Lebanon where photography is not allowed, but it's not clear why.
 One of my tour guides said it's because site management believes if people can take pictures and see them online, they won't want to come, but that defies logic and the reality.
 For example, photography is welcome at many other tourist treasures, such as Byblos and Baalbek, and people still want to go, to see for themselves and be in the "real place".